microsoft/vscode-gradle/README.md

 </details>

-<details><summary>Gradle Task output and errors will be shown in Terminal panel after you've run a task.</summary>
+<details><summary>Gradle Task output and errors will be shown in the Terminal panel after you've run a task.</summary>

 <img src="./images/terminal.png" width="600" />